Role of Solar Energy Batteries in the Middle East

 The company took upon a waste treatment facility in Abu Dhabi powered by diesel generators for many years.
 The project contractor reached out to Enerwhere to express their aim toward a more sustainably- powered system for this landfill, with the primary goal of reducing carbon emissions.

 That said, Enerwhere furnished this landfill to utilize 200 kWh of renewable energy storage, 150 kWh of solar power, and 150 kVA of diesel-generated power.
-Unlike the previous testing project, this did not make use of a Tesla product.
-Instead, the solar energy storage equipment used was an LFP with a hybrid inverter manufactured from China.
+Unlike the previous testing project, this did not use a Tesla product.
+Instead, the solar energy storage equipment used was an LFP with a hybrid inverter manufactured in China.
 In one and a half years, this transition was deemed successful, despite some issues emerging now and then.
 Still, the contractor was obliged to keep their diesel generators as their backup.

 The Sharjah Industrial Facility